Skip to content

 Applies a translation transformation before painting the control.

-The translation is expressed as a transform.Offset scaled to the control's size.
-For example, an Offset with a x of 0.25 will result in a horizontal translation of one quarter the width of the control.
+The translation is expressed as an Offset scaled to the control's size.
+So, Offset(x=0.25, y=0), for example, will result in a horizontal translation of one quarter the width of this control.

-The following example displays container at 0, 0 top left corner of a stack as transform applies -1 * 100, -1 * 100 (offset * control_size) horizontal and vertical translations to the control:
+/// details | Example type: example The following example displays container at 0, 0 top left corner of a stack as transform applies -1 * 100, -1 * 100 (offset * control's size) horizontal and vertical translations to the control:

 import flet as ft